Skip to contents

 Constructor function creating a Future

-The run() method is responsible for evaluation the expression returned by getExpression() with the Future object as the first argument.
-The evaluation of this expression should respect any global variables in the FutureGlobals object returned by globals() with the Future object as the first argument.
+The launchFuture() method is responsible for evaluation the Future object.
+The evaluation of the future expression should respect any global variables in the FutureGlobals object returned by globals() with the Future object as the first argument.
 The evaluation should also respect any package names returned by packages() with the Future object as the first argument.

-The run() method must not update the RNG state.
+The launchFuture() method must not update the RNG state.

 An S3 method resolved() for MyParallelFuture that takes a Future object as its first argument and return either TRUE or FALSE is required.
 It should accept additional arguments via ..., which are currently not used.